 The same audience was asked “What could be or are the benefits for your organization to use AI and ML technologies?”
 The top four answers, listed below, confirm that companies are slowly turning their focus away from only looking at cost efficiency and decreasing bottom-line to looking more towards an outcome-driven discussion where revenue growth is now a top priority that can be enabled by ML and AI.

 What is Robotic Process Automation (RPA)?

 Robotic process automation (RPA) combines some of the leading aspects of software development today: robots and automation.
 RPA is a tool that can record users performing repetitive tasks and can generate a script so that a software robot can automatically perform some of those tasks.
-While RPA is recognised as one of the most useful technologies for procure-to-pay (P2P), it’s only one piece of the innovation puzzle in an advancing technology landscape.
+While RPA is recognized as one of the most useful technologies for procure-to-pay (P2P), it’s only one piece of the innovation puzzle in an advancing technology landscape.
 Often referred to as a virtual workforce, RPA can integrate with software and replicate desktop actions, performing simple tasks like maintaining a vendor database, acknowledging receipt of goods, resolving price discrepancies, establishing a date for payment, updating the general ledger, or issuing checks.

-However, RPA isn’t the only technology organisations use to drive efficiencies in their procure-to-pay (P2P) operations, AI and ML also provide ample support to procurement and finance departments to add strategic value and drive future growth.
+However, RPA isn’t the only technology organizations use to drive efficiencies in their procure-to-pay (P2P) operations, AI and ML also provide ample support to procurement and finance departments to add strategic value and drive future growth.

 What do RPA tools lack?